Making a report or referral – the Four Critical Actions

 If you believe that a child is not subject to abuse, but you still hold significant concerns for their wellbeing you must still act.
 This may include making a report or referral to or seeking advice from:

-- Child or The Orange (in circumstances where the school staff member believes the family is open to receiving support)
+- or (in circumstances where the school staff member believes the family is open to receiving support)

-- Safe and – for information and guidance to help respond to family violence
+- – for information and guidance to help respond to family violence

 Critical Action 3: contacting parents/carers